Niecy Nash, 49, Practically Spills Out Of Glittering Dress

 The award results are still pending, but Nash was nominated for the “Lead Actress – Limited Series/Movie” for When They See Us.

-She noted that this wasn’t her first nomination, but it was her first time as an actress.
+She noted that this wasn’t her first nomination, but it was her first time being nominated as a lead actress for drama.
 Previously, she had been nominated for comedy-related roles, according to The Los Angeles Times.

 For now, fans can sit tight to find out if Nash ends up winning the award or not.
 Either way, it looks like the actress has tons of support from her 1.8 million Instagram followers.